asdine/storm/README.md

 Storm is a simple and powerful ORM for [BoltDB](https://github.com/boltdb/bolt).
 The goal of this project is to provide a simple way to save any object in BoltDB and to easily retrieve it.

+In addition to the examples below, see also the [examples in the GoDoc](https://godoc.org/github.com/asdine/storm#pkg-examples).

 ## Getting Started

 ```bash